madebits/madebits.github.io/r/linux-csman.md

 8d79a5339  /usr/local/bin/argon2
 ```

-These hashes should normally not change unless a new version of files is copied and can be ignored.
+These hashes should normally be same unless a new version of files is copied.

 ## Usage